Table of Contents

 Device and platform support

-This article details the supported devices, operating systems, and hardware requirements for the planar image tracking feature, as well as the relevant support when using this feature in combination with motion tracking and custom cameras.
+This article details the devices, operating systems, hardware requirements supported by the planar image tracking feature, and related support when combined with motion tracking and custom cameras.
 It helps developers evaluate project feasibility and prepare the software and hardware environment in advance.

 Supported devices and platforms